KevinNitroG/VNULIB-Downloader/docs/README.md

 ## 📓 TODO

-- [ ] Logging to file check ⚠️ due to `RotatingFileHandler` on Windows
 - [ ] Support more browsers _(inherited from which class?)_
 - [ ] Options to enable Multithreading, Multiprocessing
 - [ ] Update tool option using command line arguments